tintinrevient/joints-data/README.md

     <img src="pix/avg_contour_Michelangelo.jpg" height="300" />
 </p>

-## Visualize average contour superimposed on pose
+## Visualize average contour superimposed on paintings

 Execute the following command to superimpose the average contour of `Michelangelo` to one pose from one of his paintings, which is based on `output/contour.csv`: